alextebbs/16x24/readme.md

 # 16x24

 This is a front end setup built on the Gulp task runner.
-This setup can compile SASS, minify, lint, and concatenate JS, optimize images, refresh your browser automatically, and more.
+This setup can compile SASS, minify, lint, and concatenate JS, optimize images, compile templates using Jade, refresh your browser automatically, and more.
 It's pretty cool.
 Trust me on this one.

 ## Pre-setup